leotaku/flycheck-aspell/README-FLYCHECK.md

 (add-to-list 'flycheck-checkers 'nroff-aspell-dynamic)
 ;; If you want to check Texinfo buffers
 (add-to-list 'flycheck-checkers 'texinfo-aspell-dynamic)
+;; If you want to check comments and strings for C-like languages (add-to-list 'flycheck-checkers 'c-aspell-dynamic)
 ;; If you want to check message buffers
 (add-to-list 'flycheck-checkers 'mail-aspell-dynamic)
 ```